-Before we embark on the journey to review these advanced techniques, let us first consider why risk is critical when making decisions, and how traditional analyses are inadequate in considering risk in an objective way.
-Risk is an important part of the decision-making process.
-For instance, suppose projects are chosen based simply on an evaluation of returns alone or cost alone; clearly the higher-return or lower-cost project will be chosen over lower-return or higher-cost projects.
+Before we embark on the journey to review these advanced techniques, let us first consider why risk is critical when making decisions, and how traditional analyses are inadequate in considering risk.
+Risk should be an important part of the decision-making process; otherwise bad decisions may be made without an assessment of risk.
+For instance, suppose projects are chosen based simply on an evaluation of returns alone or cost alone; clearly the highest-return or lowest-cost project will be chosen over lower-return or higher-cost projects.
+In theory, projects with higher returns will in most cases bear higher risks, or to truly minimize cost, just fire everyone!
+Therefore, instead of relying purely on bottom-line profits or costs, a project or strategy should be evaluated based on its returns, costs, as well as its risks.
+Figures 1 and 2 illustrate the errors in judgment when risks are ignored.